matthiasmullie/scrapbook/README.md

 cache server.

-But there could be a good reason to use a database-based cache: it's convenient if you already use a database and it may have other benefits (like persistent storage, replication.)
+But there could be a good reason to use a database-based cache: it's convenient if you already use a database, and it may have other benefits (like persistent storage, replication.)

 ```php